alaaamoheb/Obstcale-Avoiding-Robot/README.md

 # Obstcale-Avoiding-Robot
-Building an Obstacle-Avoiding Robot - Coding AVR Atmega328P Microcontroller to control a 2 Wheel Car using Ultrasonic sensor, L298N Motor Driver.
-The code controls the direction and the speed of the car.
-And it's written in Embedded C Language.
+Building an Obstacle-Avoiding Robot.
+Project implemented using the AVR Atmega328P microcontroller, Ultrasonic sensor, and L298N Motor Driver.
+The robot is designed to navigate autonomously and avoid obstacles in its path using a combination of sensors and control algorithms.